stouffer/EvoGeoModules/manuscript/manuscript.md

 is quantified as the degree of matching between the phylogenies of two sets of interacting organisms [@lege02].
-This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13].
-Yet it is considerably more restrictive than just phylogenetic conservation of species' interactions [@reze07], as it accounts for higher-order constraints.
-More explicitly, it is thought that communities that have assembled by successive divergence events should display phylogenetic congruence, that is (i) have similar phylogenetic trees and (ii) have species at matching positions in the trees that tend to interact [@page03].
+This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13], but it is considerably more restrictive than just phylogenetic conservation of species' interactions [@reze07;@eklo11] because it additional higher-order constraints.
+More explicitly, communities that have assembled by successive divergence events due to coevolution should display phylogenetic congruence, that is (i) have similar phylogenetic trees and (ii) have species at matching positions in the trees that tend to interact [@page03].
 On the other hand, many ecological and evolutionary processes that occur locally